YunoHost/doc/pages/07.help/help.md

 # Don'ts

 ## Avoid the infamous [XY Problem](https://xyproblem.info/)
 In a nutshell, explain the root cause of your issue.
-You may share your attempted solution, but *why* you need that potential solution is more important.
+You may share your attempted solution, but explaining ***why*** you need that potential solution is more important.

 ## Do not be vague
 Do not assume we understand what you are talking about, do not take shortcuts, do not rephrase, do not simplify, do not trim the error messages.